humbertobrandao/KDDBR2022/README.md

 ## Running the feature generation (part #1)

+This procedure will create 3 data sets.
+Each one will take 6 hours of processing, approximately.

-There are two ways of running this project.
+Here, I am showing two manners of running this project.

 Easy method: